-UK PRO PRS for Music updates online tool to outline local tariffs across global territories, reducing administration fees for artists and tour managers
+UK PRO PRS for Music updates online tool to outline local tariffs across global territories, reducing administration fees for those using the service

 Sign up for IQ Index